 MOST RECENT UPDATE:

 The Supreme Court of the United States issued a stay on the Clean Power Plan on February 9, 2016.
-However, the stay does not prevent the EPA from moving forward with certain aspects of the Clean Power Plan.
-This includes crafting guidelines for the Clean Energy Incentive Program (CEIP) and the EPA released the proposed CEIP on June 16,2016.
+However, the stay did not prevent the EPA from moving forward with certain aspects of the Clean Power Plan.
+This included crafting guidelines for the Clean Energy Incentive Program (CEIP).
 The CEIP is an optional component of the Clean Power Plan that allows states to utilize matching allowances or ERCs obtained through the EPA by completing early actions under the Clean Power Plan, including energy efficiency projects that benefit low-income communities and constituencies.
-SWEEP will be commenting on some aspects of the proposal.
-Comments are due September 2, 2016.
+SWEEP submitted comments on the CEIP proposal.

 On January 21, 2016 SWEEP submitted on multiple aspects of the Clean Power Plan, including the proposed Federal Plan and Model Trading Rules as well as the draft EM&V Guidance.
 The Federal Plan and Model Trading Rules comments focus on supporting energy efficiency in a variety of ways, including allowing energy efficiency as a compliance option under the Federal Plan, ensuring that the Model Trading Rules work well as applied to energy efficiency measures, and relying on EM&V protocols to ensure that savings are properly accounted for.
 The draft EM&V Guidance comments focus on supporting a wide range of energy efficiency efforts, including utility and non-utility programs as well as CHP/WHP and structuring the Clean Power Plan EM&V requirements so that they are consistent with current industry best practices.